What do Membership Levels Do?

 Once membership levels are created, you can set the levels required to view your pages and content within WordPress.
 Then, within ONTRAPORT, you can assign contacts, affiliates, and customers to their designated membership levels and are even able to automate this process entirely.

-Click on the WordPress site you wish to create membership levels for
+Click on the WordPress site you wish to create membership levels for by clicking the site name (not the website url).
+If the "Name" column doesn't appear, click the + button to add the Name column.

 Under Membership Levels, enter the name of your new membership level